Dimers on Riemann surfaces II: conformal invariance and scaling limit: CRSF and loop measures on surfaces

 See Figure \ref{F:contractible} for an illustration of what can go wrong.
 Note however that if the support of a loop is contained in a simply connected domain, then this loop is $\eta$-contractible for any $\eta$.
 We can now state the equivalent of \cref{density_exit} for the CRSF:

-\begin{thm} Let G be a finite graph with vertex set $V$ and fix $\partial \subset V$.
-For all $v$, let $Y$ denote the law of a LERW started at $v$ and stopped at $\tau_{NC}$.
+\begin{thm} For all $v$, let $Y$ denote the law of a LERW started at $v$ and stopped at $\tau_{NC}$.
 For any simple path $\eta$ either connecting $v$ to a boundary of $\Gamma^\d$ or finishing in a non-contractible loop, we have

 Likewise, if $\eta_1, \ldots, \eta_n$ are candidate paths for the first $n$ steps in Wilson's algorithm,

 \end{thm} \begin{proof} The proof follows Lemma 9.3.2 in \cite{Lawlerbook} closely but with the difference that we have to keep track of non-contractible loops.
 Variations of this argument are also used in what follows; hence we provide a sketch of proof for completeness.
 Let $A $ be a subset of vertices not containing any boundary vertex and pick $x\in A$.
 Let $\cL_x(A)$ denote the set of rooted loops $\ell$ supported in $A$, intersecting $x$ such that if we reroot $\ell$ at (any copy of) $x$, it becomes Wilson contractible.
 Given a loop $\ell$, let $\ell_0$ denote its root.
 Let $d(\ell)$ denote the number of times $x$ is visited in a loop.